Factbox: Latest on the worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Britain looks set to see faster economic growth than the United States this year as the country races ahead with its vaccination programme after its slump in 2020, Goldman Sachs said.
+* Shares eased from record peaks on Tuesday as optimism about a global economic recovery was dented by caution before a policy decision by the U.S. Federal Reserve and earnings updates from a number of blue-chip companies.
+[MKTS/GLOB]

-* New orders for key U.S.-made capital goods rose solidly in March and shipments surged, cementing expectations that economic growth accelerated in the first quarter as massive government aid and improving public health boosted demand.
+* U.S. consumer confidence jumped to a 14-month high in April as increased vaccinations against COVID-19 and additional fiscal stimulus allowed for more services businesses to reopen, boosting demand and hiring by companies.

-(Compiled by Devika Syamnath and Federico Maccioni; Edited by Kirsten Donovan and Arun Koyyur)
+(Compiled by Devika Syamnath and Anita Kobylinska; Edited by Timothy Heritage and Arun Koyyur)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -